 - Open burning is prohibited; recreational fires must be a minimum of 25 ft. from structures and CAN NOT produce smoke as a nuisance to surrounding neighbors.

-- A Building Permit is not required for roofing replacement or repairs if the cost of such work is less than $10,000.
+- A Building Permit is not required for roofing replacement.

 Carbon Monoxide Detectors

 As of February 22, 2010, Carbon Monoxide (CO) Detectors are required: